Key Takeaways

 With OnTheClock, you can:

-• track time from real job sites using mobile devices
+- Track time from real job sites using mobile devices

-• assign hours to the correct job or location
+- Assign hours to the correct job or location

-• review and approve timecards before payroll
+- Review and approve timecards before payroll

-• export clean reports that match your payroll workflow
+- Export clean reports that match your payroll workflow

-You can start with a free trial and test the system the right way — on a real job site, with a real crew, during a real workweek.
+Users can start with a free trial and test the system the right way — on a real job site, with a real crew, during a real workweek.
 No credit card is required, and setup takes just a few minutes.

 If you want to see whether OnTheClock fits your operation, the best way to find out is to try it yourself.